facelessuser/coloraide/docs/src/markdown/gamut.md

 ![JND 2](images/jnd-2.png)
 ///

-As a final note, it should be noted that most color spaces that have a defined gamut are tied to specific RGB gamuts.
-And when they are gamut mapped, they are done so in those RGB spaces.
-For instance, HSL which represents the sRGB gamut in a cylindrical form will be gamut mapped in sRGB (though simple clipping may be done directly in HSL).

-There are a few color spaces/models that do not have clearly defined gamuts.
-One such case is HPLuv, which is only defined as a cylindrical color space that represent only a subset of the sRGB color space.
-Additionally Okhsl and Okhsv are two cylindrical color spaces based on the perceptual Oklab color space that are meant to target the sRGB gamut, but are only a loose approximation which can actually slightly clip the sRGB gamut while simultaneously containing a few colors that exceed the sRGB gamut.
-ColorAide will not automatically associate these color spaces with an RGB gamut.
-In the case of HPLuv, there is no specifically defined RGB gamut, and in the case of Okhsl and Okhsv, sRGB is the closest, but does not precisely represent the colors in Okhsl and Okhsv.
+While MINDE chroma reduction is pretty robust, there can still be some gamuts it has a hard time with.
+Okhsl and Okhsv are two cylindrical color spaces based on the perceptual Oklab color space that are meant to target the sRGB gamut, but are only a loose approximation which can actually slightly clip the sRGB gamut while simultaneously containing a few colors that exceed the sRGB gamut.
+You may find that Okhsl will not provide the intended results.

-Gamut mapping in HPLuv usually provides fine results, but you may find that gamut mapping Okhsl may not provide the intended results.
 When gamut mapping such spaces, you may want to use the closest RGB gamut.

 ```py play
 Steps([c.fit('okhsl', method='oklch-chroma') for c in Color.steps(['oklch(90% 0.4 0)', 'oklch(90% 0.4 360)'], steps=100, space='oklch', hue='longer')])